 - 3 tablespoons olive oil

-- 4 cups mushrooms (approx 200 grams) common field mushrooms like Swiss Brown or Portobello and a mix of enoki, shiitake, oyster, thinly sliced.
+- 500 grams mixed mushrooms common field mushrooms like Swiss Brown or Portobello or a mix of field mushrooms and enoki, shiitake, oyster, sliced.

-- ½ cup dry white wine like unoaked Chardonnay, Pinot Grigio or Sav Blanc
+- ยฝ cup dry white wine like unoaked Chardonnay, Pinot Grigio or Sav Blanc (dry, not sweet)

 - 4 tablespoons butter